When roads are icy and covered by snow, naturally residents ask what is being done to clear the roads and footpaths.

 Gloucestershire County Council’s priority is to keep the strategic road network running.
 They clear primary routes across the county, and secondary routes during more prolonged severe winter weather.
 Primary routes include A and B roads as well as those leading to hospitals, police stations, fire stations and secondary schools.
 When time allows and resources are available, salting may also be carried out on the secondary road network, which includes bus routes not already cleared.
 Depending on the severity of the weather, this may mean that only main roads can be gritted.

-* Upper Rissington Parish Council is working to put these arrangements in place for adopted roads.
-The roads on Victory Fields remain the responsibility of the developer at the present time.
+* The roads on Victory Fields remain the responsibility of the developer at the present time.

 Clearing snow from driveways and paths

 Residents who are physically able can act in a neighbourly way to clear snow and ice from pavements and public spaces, and this will help enormously.
 Some people are deterred from clearing pavements and other public spaces because they fear that they might be sued, but this is extremely unlikely.
 Unless your actions are genuinely negligent and make the space more dangerous than it was before, then you not would be held responsible.

 When you clear snow and ice: